robertsledge/robertsledge/README.md

 - 👀 I’m interested in learning as much as I can, whenever I can.
 - 🌱 I’m currently learning python, building a terrible port scanner.
 Ha.
 - 💞️ I’m looking to collaborate on anything really.
 - 📫 How to reach me?
 Right here on github.
-TH

 Thanks for checking out my github.  : )